-3.0 2009 - 2033 Measure A Program

-On January 1, 2009, the 2009 - 2033 Measure A Program will commence, continuing the generation of sales tax revenues in San Mateo County for transportation facilities, services and programs.
-The voter-approved Expenditure Plan sets the program categories and percentage split of the sales tax revenues to each of the program categories described below.
-Additionally, the guidelines and requirements contained in the Expenditure Plan are highlighted in this section.
+The 2009 - 2033 Measure A Program began on January 1, 2009, continuing to generate sales tax revenues in San Mateo County for transportation facilities, services and programs.
+The voterapproved TEP sets the program categories and percentage split of the sales tax revenues to each of the program categories described below.